an you do holotropic breathwork alone

 Final Reflections On the Question: Can I Do Holotropic Breathwork Alone?

-If you would like to try holotropic breathwork or any of its offshoots on your own, you absolutely can.
+If you would like to try holotropic breathwork or any of its offshoots on your own, you absolutely can, as long as you don’t have any breathwork contraindications.
 However, there is a high likelihood you won’t have as deep of an experience as you would with a facilitator.
 There is also a risk that things may be stirred up in the session which feel daunting or even destabilizing without the safe container that a facilitator creates.
 Plus you will miss out on the sharing, grounding, and integration that a good facilitator will emphasize after a breathwork session – and all three are key elements of creating lasting healing and transformation with breathwork.

 All content in this article is protected by copyright law.
 Unauthorized reproduction, distribution, or modification of any part of this content is strictly prohibited without the written consent of the author.